KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

     @PageColor(blue)
 }

-Autocomplete is an important part of the typing experience, where suggestions are shown as the user types.
+Autocomplete is an important part of the typing experience, where word suggestions are shown above the keyboard as the user types.

-In KeyboardKit, an ``AutocompleteService`` can provide suggestions to an ``AutocompleteContext`` whenever the user types.
-Unlike other service types, there is no open-source implementation of this protocol.
+In KeyboardKit, an ``AutocompleteService`` can provide autocomplete suggestions to the main ``AutocompleteContext``.
+Unlike other service types, there is no open-source implementation of this service protocol.

 👑 [KeyboardKit Pro][Pro] unlocks local and remote autocomplete.
 Information about Pro features can be found at the end of this article.